 - New medications under clinical investigation

 Acute stroke team

-Kwan Ng, M.D., Ph.D., directs the program and team for acute stroke patients along with administrative stroke nurse, Pat Zrelak, RN, PhD.
+Kwan Ng, MD, PhD, directs the program and team for acute stroke patients along with our Stroke Program Coodinator, Kellie Brendle, RN, MS, CNS.
 The team’s full complement consists of emergency medicine nurses and physicians, as well as in-house neurology residents and neurology faculty, including a stroke neurologist.

 The goal of the Acute Stroke Team is to rapidly evaluate and treat acute stroke patients, including a door-to-needle time of one hour for patients who are candidates for intravenous tissue plasminogen activator (IV TPA).
 There is a written care protocol that features a list of inclusion and exclusion criteria for administering TPA as well as pre- and post-TPA treatment guidelines.